Kuoxsr/hardcore-hearts-sound-pack/files/README.md

 This is a Minecraft resource pack containing sounds featuring Twitch streamers in CarlCrafts' Hardcore Hearts Stream Team.

 ## Follow The Stream Team
-* Catch their livestreams on [Twitch](https://www.twitch.tv/team/hardcorehearts), and tell them Kuoxsr sent you.
+* Catch their live streams on [Twitch](https://www.twitch.tv/team/hardcorehearts), and tell them Kuoxsr sent you.

 ## How to install
 1. In Minecraft's main menu, click "Options"